Tw1ZZLER/ECCS1721-Digital-Logic/Lab Reports/Lab 06 Informal Report.md

 ![[Pasted image 20240227162346.png]]
 #### Answers to handout questions
 - Is the resource utilization the same as the previous code?
 	- Yes, it is the same.
-This is because Vivado attempts to find the best way to implement your VHDL in hardware, and will be smart and use only 1 lookup table.
 - Verify the functionality.
 Is the functionality the same as the previous code?
-	- The functionality is the same, even though the implementation is different.
+	- The functionality is not the same.

 ## Part D - K-Map Game
 #### Scan or picture of completed K-Map Game